emlimawin/jammming/README.md

 # Jammming - an App for filtering Spotify, creating and adding new lists to own account

 This App was created within the scope of the codecademy-task *Create a Playlist App With the Spotify API*.
+It is build with Create-React-App, Javascript and the Fetch API.
+The main functionalities (HTTP Requests and Responses) can be found in App.js and ListWrapper.js.
+For the Authflow I use the provided [template from Spotify](https://github.com/spotify/web-api-examples/tree/master/authorization/authorization_code_pkce).
+You can find my implementation in the "auth" folder.

 ## Description/Purpose: